markdreyer/twilio-chat-client/README.md

-# The Demo Conversations App
+# SMS Conversations App

 This is a lightweight application based on [Twilio Chat](https://www.twilio.com/docs/chat).

 # Configuring and getting started

-This demo requires a Twilio account and a working Chat Service SID.
+The app requires a Twilio account and a working Chat Service SID.
 You'll need to collect some credentials from the [Twilio Console](https://www.twilio.com/console):
 * Your Account SID (`ACXXX`) and Auth Token, both accessible from the [Dashboard](https://twilio.com/console/dashboard)
 * Your Account's Chat Service Sid `ISXXX` SID which is attached to your Chat Service